FRosner/outpourings/productivity/blog_post.md

 In order to build and maintain your momentum over time, you have several responsibilities:

 * **Increase** your snowball's **mass**.
-Lean new programming languages, frameworks, tools, and technologies.
+Learn new programming languages, frameworks, tools, and technologies.
 Get familiar with new code bases, and understand the business domain you are working in.
 Improve your tooling and workflows.
 Build lasting relationships with your co-workers, stakeholders and customers.
 All of this will allow you to overcome obstacles more easily.
 * **Plan** ahead to avoid hitting major obstacles like trees that risk stopping your snowball, or even making parts of it fall off.
 This means identifying potential blockers and risks early, and either avoiding them or mitigating them before you reach them.
 * **Keep pushing** your snowball.
 This means making progress on your tasks, delivering value.
 You need to find the right amount of pushing, as pushing too hard will make it hard to stop and navigate around obstacles or changing priorities.